kassent/IndividualizedShoutCooldowns/README.md

 # IndividualizedShoutCooldowns
-A SKSE plugin that makes shouts' cooldown time individualize.
+A SKSE plugin that makes shouts' cooldown time individualized.